(This article may or may not contain affiliate links. What does that mean?)

 Monticello also reflects Jefferson's keen architectural eye because each room was specifically designed to take the most advantage of the views of the beautiful landscape, as well as the natural light; even the wall colors were carefully chosen by Jefferson, including the famous "chrome yellow" dining room.

 Before he died, the meticulous Jefferson left specific instructions about the monument over his grave.
-He sketched the shape of the marker and even wrote his own epitaph, “Because by these,” he said, “I wish to be most remembered.”
+He sketched the shape of the marker and even wrote his own epitaph.

 The nearby University of Virginia founded by Thomas Jefferson in 1819 is worth a visit if only to see how the architecture of Monticello is reflected in the famous Rotunda, Jefferson's central structure for his World Heritage Site campus.
 The Rotunda is made even more Instagram-worthy by the impressive bronze statue of Jefferson in the plaza below the northern steps.
 And if families have college-bound teens, why not take a tour?